tohojo/flent/README.md

 Documentation is relatively sparse at the moment, but try having a look at the .ini files in the tests directory and running the main script (netperf-wrapper.py) with -h.

+## Saving test data for later plotting ##

+Reading back in test data is now supported.
+First, run the tests with the 'pprint' formatter and save the output in a file (i.e. `python2 netperf-wrapper.py -f pprint -o test.data <test>`), then read it back in using the -i parameter.
+This bypasses the actual running of the tests, but still requires a test config file.
+So for example, the data can be plotted by using `python2 netperf-wrapper.py -f plot -i test.data <test>` (with the same test name as was used to generate the data).

+Note that this functionality relies on the data to be eval()'ed by the python interpreter, so don't under any circumstances use untrusted input data, as it can in principle do arbitrary bad things.